brentmcconnell/adfdevopsdemo/README.md

 ## NOTE:
 The az-project-bootstrap.sh script does a number of things and takes several options that can be viewed using the "-h" option
+1. Can be used with multiple "-e" options to create more than 2 environments, however this has not been tested and will likely not work flawlessly.
-1. Creates multiple resource groups (one for each environment + a mgmt resource group that is used by Terraform)
+2. Creates multiple resource groups (one for each environment + a mgmt resource group that is used by Terraform)
-2. Each environment resource group will contain an ADF and a KeyVault when completed
+3. Each environment resource group will contain an ADF and a KeyVault when completed
 4. Creates an Azure DevOps project that contains 2 repositories (one for Terraform scripts and one for ADF config)
 5. Creates multiple ADO pipelines (one for each environment you create and one for ADF changes)
 6. The mgmt resource group will contain a Storage Account and an Azure KeyVault.
 The storage account is used by Terraform to manage Azure state and the Keyvault will contain information about the service principal you passed in on the command line